yongcongwang/daily-bing-wallpaper/README.md

 ```

 ### Bugs
-`crontab` may not work even though we have set the job.
+`crontab` may not work in `Unity`, even though we have set the job.
 If that happens, you can set `~/Pictures/wallpaper.jpg` as wallpaer in your `system settings`. `wallpaper.jpg` is a soft-link that always links to the latest bing-wallpaper.